benshimonz/V1/README.md

   * A set of properties.
 For each property: name (key) and value type
   * A set of pairs of entity types for which the relationship type holds (e.g. owns(Person,Horse); owns(Person,Dragon) )

+A **schema-based property graph** is a property graph which conforms to a given schema.

 There is no standard way to define property graph schemas.
-Implementations may vary in many aspects: the properties' data types (basic types, categorical, multivalued, composite, nested) and supported operators, the relationship types supported directionality (unidirectional, bidirectional, mixed), constraints (mandatory properties, relationships cardinality, etc.), entity type hierarchies, relationship type hierarchies, etc.
+Implementations may vary in many aspects: the properties' data types (basic types, categorical, multivalued, composite, nested) and supported operators, the relationship types supported directionality (unidirectional, bidirectional, mixed), constraints (mandatory properties vs. support of missing values, relationships cardinality, etc.), entity type hierarchies, relationship type hierarchies, etc.

-A **schema-based property graph** is a property graph that conforms to a given schema.

 **Why do we need a schema?**